SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### 3.6.0
 ### Gerneral
  - All of axis now affected by mediterranean balance of power
+ - IEA will no longer make your eyes bleed
  - "Radio Propaganda" and "Utilize Domestic Film Industry" decisions now require higher World Tension values
  - Added new character Karnov (don't worry about it)
 ### Focus tree

 - Japan
     - Rebalanced focus duration of several japanese focuses
+    - Improved several japanese focus tooltips to better inform players of unique effects
+    - Correct several japanese focuses to no longer spawn factories in Saipan, Iwo Jima, and Kurill Islands
+    - Strike South Doctrine focus no longer requires Greater East-Asian Co-Prosperity Sphere focus

     - Supremacy of Will spirit no longer gives Division Attack and Division Defense, instead it gives +5% Org and +4% Reinforce Rate
-- Challenge The Zaibatsus Stability debuff reduced to -10% from -15%
+    - Challenge The Zaibatsus: stability debuff -15% -> -10%
     - Zaibatsu Investments spirit Resource Gain Efficiency buff reduced from 15% to 10%
-- Removed Escort Efficiency from Strike the Indies focus, and increased the Division Speed buff to 10% from 5%
+    - Strike the Indies: Removed escort efficiency Division speed buff 5% -> 10%

     - Allience With Siam focus now requires NAP with Soviets focus instead of Sign Tripartite Pact
     - Added Nationalize the Zaibatus focus that allows the Challenge the Zaibatsus spirit to be improved
-- Added Large Artillery Studies focus to Supremacy of Will branch of the Army Expansion Law tree, which grants Railway Gun technology and 3 Railway Guns
+    - Added Large Artillery Studies focus: Railway Gun technology and 3 Railway Guns

-- Correct several japanese focuses to no longer spawn factories in Saipan, Iwo Jima, and Kurill Islands
-- Strike South spirits now have been merged into a single Nanshin Ron spirit for readability
+    - Strike South spirits now have been merged into a single Nanshin Ron spirit
     - Strike South Branch expanded with new Military and Industry branches
-- Strike South Doctrine focus no longer requires Greater East-Asian Co-Prosperity Sphere focus
-- Improved several japanese focus tooltips to better inform players of unique effects

 - Soviet Union
     - Infrastructure effort: Focus duration 70 -> 35
     - Heavy Industry: Focus duration 70 -> 35
     - Expand the Aircraft industry: Focus duration 70 -> 35
     - Foster Flying Club: Focus duration 70 -> 35
+    - Modernize Aircraft facilities: Focus duration 70 -> 35
+    - Women in Aviation: Focus duration: 70 -> 35
     - Third five year plan: Modifi consumer goods 0.05 -> 0

  - Italy